syncfusion-content/wpf-docs/wpf/SfImageEditor/SaveAndReset.md

 ### Image saved

-Image saved event will be invoked after the image has been saved to the destination location. `ImageSavedEventArgs` will be the paramter.
+Image saved event will be invoked after the image has been saved to the destination location. `ImageSavedEventArgs` will be the parameter.
-This paramter contaings the `Location` property which specify the location in which image is saved.
+This parameter contains the `Location` property which specify the location in which image is saved.

 {% tabs %}